umangDell/beat_the_clock/kjbn_task/README.md

 2. Open the project in your preferred Flutter development environment.
 3. Run the app on an emulator or physical device.

-Feel free to explore the codebase and customize the app to your liking!